 Figure 3-3 – Audio Distribution Example

+The definition of a standard full digital audio distribution architecture for next generation aircraft should be developed as part of a future effort.

 Transport Considerations

 Digital audio places additional requirements on the audio distribution method due to the discrete nature of the digital audio sampling process.
 Digital transmission has the potential to affect audio quality in the event of timing errors.
 The relationship of these errors to the basic requirements described above is fundamental to establishing a digital audio distribution standard for the flight deck.